The Best CVT Transmission Fluids: Top Picks for Lubrication

 CVT Transmission Fluid Pricing

-- $15-$20: This is typically what you will pay for a quart of CVT transmission fluid.
+- $15 to $20: This is typically what you will pay for a quart of CVT transmission fluid.
 A manufacturer's "genuine" CVT fluid maybe a little more expensive than a universal brand.

-- $50-$70: Expect to pay this amount for 6 quarts of transmission fluid.
+- Over $50: Expect to pay this amount for 6 quarts of transmission fluid.
 Pay attention to the quantity because some brands sell quarts, while others sell gallons of transmission fluid.
 European brands favor liters.

 This is the most important factor to consider when shopping for CVT transmission fluid.
 It's critical that the lubricant you choose is designed to work with your vehicle's make, model, and year.
 This confirmation is vital because if you don't pick the right fluid, it can cause a lot of damage, which can be costly.

 CVT transmission fluids should perform well in several areas.
 They should have high steel-on-steel friction and protect against wear, rust, and corrosion.
 They should minimize sludge and varnish formation and have low-temperature properties so it's easier to shift in cold weather.
 The fluid should also have foam resistance, good shear stability, and oxidation stability.